 Adjusting the RAM to only alert if there’s only 1% left, for example, won’t actually generate an alert for something that’s using the RAM yet shouldn’t be.
 Remember to keep those alerts actionable!

-Accordingly, all MSPs should stake a step back and take a look at what they’re selling.
+Accordingly, all technology leaders should stake a step back and take a look at what they’re selling.
 This means you’ll need to communicate with your RMM provider to determine how the RMM can facilitate this service.